Date: 28th March, 2020 (Saturday), 14:00-14:45 (45minutes)

-ASDAN China and the AAPT have officially worked together since 2015.
+ASDAN China (ASDAN Academy) and the AAPT have officially worked together since 2015.
 Region 15-19 in Physcisbowl are designated to represent the East, South, West, North and Central regions of China.
-Around 4000 students from more than 200 schools in China each year have participated and achieved outstanding grades globally.
-In 2015, Xi'an GaoXin No.1 high school won the first place both in China and the world in Division 1, Nanjing Foreign Language School won the first place in China and second in the world in Division 2.
-In 2016, Nanjing Foreign Language School again won the first place as a team globally and nationally in both Division 1 and 2.
+Around 5000 students from more than 200 schools in China each year have participated and achieved outstanding grades globally, with cooperating schools and exam centers increasing year by year.

 Requirements & Awards

 Date: 28th March, 2020 (Saturday), 14:00-14:45 pm (45 min)

 Exam locations: Exam Centers across China (check and choose exam center after registration)

 Format: Individual written test (no experiment)

 Two sets of problems arranged as Division 1 and 2;

 Division 2 is more difficult.
 (IB Grade10, A-Level G2 students and excellent G1 students)